Simple Minds: Political activism, continued success and hiatus (1988–1993)

-Street Fighting Years, Real Life and hiatus (1989–1993)

-The next album Street Fighting Years (produced by Trevor Horn and Stephen Lipson) moved away from the American soul and gospel influences of Once Upon a Time in favour of soundtrack atmospherics and a new incorporation of acoustic and folk music-related ingredients.
+Their next album, Street Fighting Years, (produced by Trevor Horn and Stephen Lipson) moved away from the American soul and gospel influences of Once Upon a Time in favour of soundtrack atmospherics and a new incorporation of acoustic and folk music-related ingredients.
 The lyrics were also more directly political, covering topics including the Poll Tax, the Soweto townships, the Berlin Wall and the stationing of nuclear submarines on the Scottish coast.
 The band underwent further line-up changes during the recording of Street Fighting Years.
-Mel Gaynor and John Giblin both contributed to the recording (and, in Giblin's case, to some of the writing) but both had left the band by the time of the album's release, by which time the band was credited as a trio of Kerr, Burchill and MacNeil.
-In a new development for the band, various bass guitar and drum tracks were performed by high-profile session musicians.
-Gaynor's departure from the band was brief (he was rehired for the following tour).
+Mel Gaynor and John Giblin contributed to the initial recordings (and, in Giblin's case, to some of the writing) but both left the band during the sessions.
+The remaining trio of Kerr, Burchill and MacNeil completed the album with high-profile session musicians playing bass and drums.
+Gaynor rejoined the band in time for the following tour, though Giblin's departure remained permanent.

 Released in 1989, the album rose to No. 1 in the UK charts and received a rare five-star review from Q magazine.
 It received a less positive review in Rolling Stone which criticised the band for what the reviewer considered to be political vacuity.
-"This Is Your Land" was chosen as the lead single for the U.S., and even with guest vocals from Lou Reed, the single failed to make a mark on the pop charts.
-Reunited with Mel Gaynor, Simple Minds hired Malcolm Foster (ex-Pretenders) as the new bass player and expanded the live band again by recruiting three additional touring members – Level 42 backing singer Annie McCaig, percussionist Andy Duncan and violinist Lisa Germano).
+"This Is Your Land" was chosen as the lead single for the US, and even with guest vocals from Lou Reed, the single failed to make a mark on the pop charts.
+Reunited with Mel Gaynor, Simple Minds hired Malcolm Foster (ex-Pretenders) as the new bass player, following a failed attempt to re-recruit Derek Forbes (who declined due to family reasons and a lack of affinity with the new music).
+The live band was once again expanded by recruiting three additional touring members: Level 42 backing singer Annie McCaig, percussionist Andy Duncan and violinist Lisa Germano.
 Touring began in May 1989, and included the first and only time that the group headlined Wembley Stadium, where they were supported by fellow Scottish bands The Silencers, Texas and Gun.
-In September, the concert in the Roman amphitheatre Verona Arena in Italy was recorded for the live video Verona, released by Virgin in 1990.
+In September, the concert in the Roman amphitheatre Verona Arena in Italy was recorded for the live video Verona, released by Virgin in 1990, and later included on the Seen the Lights DVD in 2003.